darrenjw/djwhacks/latex/streaming/djw-turing-content.md

     2. Analysis of large data-sets based on "one pass" methods
 	3. Parallel computation via stream *splitting* and *merging*
 * There exist computational models and software libraries for working with streaming data in an efficient and robust way
-* Functional (and reactive) programming languages and approaches are well-suited to working with (infinite) data streams
+* Functional (and reactive) programming languages and approaches are well-suited to working with (infinite) data streams (and probabilistic programs)
 * Time series are a natural fit to streaming data models, but not all streaming data applications have a natural temporal aspect
 * Many statistical models and algorithms can be adapted to a sequential context